enhance-co/cordova-connector/readme.txt

 )

 Start the purchase flow for the given product.
-Product name is the the reference name which you entered during the Enhance flow.
+Product name is the reference name which you entered during the Enhance flow.
 Callbacks specify functions which are invoked when purchase is successful or not.
 Returns nothing.